Aotea Square

 Aotea Square (Aotea - Te Papa Tū Wātea) is a large paved public area in the CBD of Auckland, New Zealand.
 Officially opened in 1979 by Sir Dove-Myer Robinson next to Queen Street, it is used for open-air concerts and gatherings, markets, and political rallies.

 In November 2010, a major redevelopment of Aotea Square was completed.
 The square was redesigned to make it appropriate for use by crowds of up to 20,000 people.

 Its name is derived from Motu Aotea, the Māori name for Great Barrier Island, which is the largest offshore island of New Zealand, approximately 90 km from downtown Auckland.
 It is near Te Waihorotiu railway station, which is located on Wellesley Street.
-The station will open in 2026.